scperkins/EJEHardenberg.github.io/public/tech-blog/combine-xml-files.md

 1. Take the head of the file, up to the number of lines in the file -1
 2. Take the tail of the second file, up to the number of lines in the file -2

-Assuming that there isn't any new lines at the end of the file, this will work fine.
+Assuming that there aren't any new lines at the end of the file, this will work fine.

 #### head, tail, and bash